-The results of the faculty ratings are turned over to the faculty council, a five member panel chosen by the principal and chapter adviser.
-The adviser sits as a sixth, no-voting member of the council.
+The results of the faculty ratings are turned over to the faculty council, a five-member panel chosen by the principal and chapter adviser.
+The adviser sits as a sixth, non-voting member of the council.
 The council then votes for induction.
 All candidates are informed of the council’s decisions.
-New inductees and their parents are invited to the Induction Ceremony which is generally held at the end of Fall Semester.
+New inductees and their parents are invited to the Induction Ceremony, which is generally held at the end of Fall Semester.

 Remember that National Honor Society (NHS) is